dux/lux-fw/README.md

 # Log to scren in development, ignore in production
 Lux.config.logger_stdout do |what|
-  return unless Lux.env.dev?
+  if Lux.env.dev?
     out = what.is_a?(Proc) ? what.call : what
     puts out
+  end
 end
 ```